SkeloGH/pirn/README.md

 #### `connectAll()`

 Connects to all clients.
 This must be called before calling `fetch()`.
 Returns a promise that resolves when all clients are connected.
-If `autoConnect` is set to `true` in the client options, this method does not need to be called.
-See [Client Options](#client-options) for more information.

 #### `connect(clientId: string)`

 Connects to the specified client.
 This must be called before calling `fetch()`.
 Returns a promise that resolves when the client is connected.
-If `autoConnect` is set to `true` in the client options, this method does not need to be called.
-See [Client Options](#client-options) for more information.

 #### `fetch()`